 As parents, we all want the best for our children.
 One of the greatest satisfactions of being a head teacher is the pleasure that is gained from seeing a young child achieve more than they ever thought possible.

 Of course, we want our pupils to achieve their very best academically and I know from speaking to parents that you want this and so much more.
 You want them to excel in a wide variety of disciplines alongside the academic, to enjoy sport and music, art and drama; you want continuity for your child, with a seamless transition through their primary years to secondary, all in a caring, supportive environment.

 You want your child to be self-confident yet highly aware of the feelings of those around them; to be able to hold their own in any social situation, to be articulate and thoughtful in their dealings with others.

-We are proud to offer all these things at Queen’s College Prep School in Somerset.
+We are proud to offer all these things at Queen’s College Junior School in Somerset.
 From our Early Years’ provision in Highgrove Nursery to our older children in Year 6, we make it our business to know and understand your child and ensure that they have a breadth and richness of school experiences building a strong foundation for their life ahead.

 The comprehensive range of standardised assesments used in the Junior School shows that pupils achieve well and make considerable progress